AuthoredByTonmoy/how-to-transfer-a-project-to-a-different-github-repository/README.md

 > - Opps!
 It is showing the origin to the old repository.
 Have fix this.
 > - Let's change the origin to the new repository, writing on cmd this line: `git remote set-url origin https://github.com/gitHubUserName/repositoryName.git`
 > - Let's to check the origin again, write again on cmd: `git remote -v`
 > - Yeah, now everything is okay.
-Let's reload the gitHuv repository and check.
+Let's reload the gitHub repository and check.
 If anything wrong follow the procedure again or email me for more assistance.

 ## NB:
 ```diff